eclipse01-oe/Onboard_Collections/frontEnd/README.md

-git status: to show the update git add . git commit -m 'commit comment' git --rebase origin main git push origin main npm run build npm run deploy
+git status: to show the update git add . git commit -m 'commit comment' git pull --rebase origin main git push origin main npm run build npm run deploy

 todo list:

-complete the modal box and add animation to it both for suggestion and details [] add animation to the navbar [✔️] work on the bottom bar [✔️] move to github [ ]
+- complete the modal box and add animation to it both for suggestion and details []
+- add animation to the navbar [✔️]
+- work on the bottom bar [✔️]
+- move to github [ ]

 things to add on the navbar:
-profile
+- profile
-categories
+- categories
-settings
+- settings
-our services
+- our services
-onboard your product
+- onboard your product
-contact us
+- contact us
-logout
+- logout

 things to add on the bottom bar: home